Tmw/tiemenwaterreus.com/content/posts/compession-and-huffman-coding-with-elixir.md

 ### An example

-So for example, in our tree above, the letter C has the code `10` since at the first node we  take the right branch and then the left branch and voila.
-Similarly for the character `s` the code is `1101` since for the first two nodes, we take the right branch, then the left and lastly the right one again.
+So for example, in our tree above, the letter "c" has the code `10` since at the first node we  take the right branch and then the left branch and voila.
+Similarly for the character "s" the code is `1101` since for the first two nodes, we take the right branch, then the left and lastly the right one again.

 {{< figure src="/resources/huffman/tree_with_example.png" caption="Encoding process of S an C" width="500">}}